Using the Connector

 scala> interactive subsystem.
 A

 SparkSession is instantiated for you and accessible via the

 SparkSession provides the entry points methods that you will use to transfer data between Spark and Greenplum Database.

-If you are writing a stand-alone Spark application, you will bundle the Greenplum-Spark Connector along with your other application dependencies into an “uber” JAR.
+If you are writing a stand-alone Spark application, you will bundle the Connector along with your other application dependencies into an “uber” JAR.
 The Spark Self-Contained Applications and Bundling Your Application’s Dependencies documentation identifies additional considerations for stand-alone Spark application development.

 You can use the